top of page

 EMMANUELLE DELPECH

-Emmanuelle was classically trained at the Ecole Supérieure d’Art Dramatique de la Ville de Paris (ESAD), studied physical theater at l’Ecole Internationale de Théâtre Jacques Lecoq, and earned her MFA from Temple University in Directing.
+Emmanuelle was classically trained at L'Ecole Supérieure d’Art Dramatique de la Ville de Paris (ESAD), studied physical theater at l’Ecole Internationale de Théâtre Jacques Lecoq, and earned her MFA from Temple University in Directing.

-Emmanuelle was a member of The Pig Iron Theatre Company for 8 years as an actor/creator, and has been a core faculty member of their MFA program in Devised Performance, in association with Rowan University.
-She teaches regular workshops with Pig Iron, such as Red Nose Clown, The Body at Play, and a summer session including Neutral mask, half masks and clown.
-As a teacher, Emmanuelle has also taught at Swarthmore College, Bryn Mawr College, University of the Arts, Arcadia, Temple University, and Rowan University.
-She was a guest artist at Williams College, both teaching and directing student productions.
-Other workshops include: Volcano Institute in Toronto, Movement Theater Studio in NYC, Denison University, Davidson College, and the Yale School of Drama.
+Emmanuelle was a member of Pig Iron Theatre Company for 8 years as an actor-creator, and is a core faculty member of their MFA program in Devised Performance, in association with Rowan University.
+She teaches regular workshops with Pig Iron in Red Nose Clown, The Body at Play, and Neutral mask.

 As an independent artist, Emmanuelle creates and performs in her own pieces, and collaborates with actor-creators to devise and create their own work.
 As a consultant, Emmanuelle worked with The Civilians on The Great Immensity, and on Anne Washburn’s A Devil at Noon.